erwanlc/dumbdatascience/_posts/2017-01-13-Data-Science-For-Dummies.md

 But most of the time, the Data Scientist works on private entreprise data which are stored over time.

 But where these data come from ?
 Nowadays, companies keep records of almost everything.
 For example, on most of the e-commerce website, it is common that every action, clic of a customer on the website is saved.
-Objects tend also to have more and more sensors which record a lot of information to help future improvement (example: new cars are full of sensors which record position, temparature of the ol, temperature of the engine, etc... to allow then the automobile constructors to determine most common issues).
+Objects tend also to have more and more sensors which record a lot of information to help future improvement (example: new cars are full of sensors which record position, temparature of the oil, temperature of the engine, etc... to allow then the automobile constructors to determine most common issues).

 ## Data pre-processing
 Once the data in our possession, they must be prepared before being able to use them.
-Raw data are far from being perfet and it often misses some information or the format vary.
+Raw data are far from being perfect and the format often vary or some of them are missing.
-That is why there is almost always a important work of data cleaning which consist in the modificattion of the data so they can be harmonized and usable.
+That is why there is almost always a important work of data cleaning which consist in the modification of the data so they can be harmonized and usable.

 In addition of this cleaning process, the Data Scientist is sometimes forced to create new data from the existing ones in order to facilitate their interpretations.
-These new data can be created by the use of a calculation formula or even by splitting a variable intwo for example.
+These new data can be created by the use of a calculation formula or even by splitting a variable in two for example.
 We call this the **Feature Engineering**.

 ## The Machine Learning